-For the purposes of this Code the definition of disability adopted is as set down in the Employment Equality Acts 1998 and 2004 and is as follows -
+For the purposes of this Code, the definition of disability adopted is as set down in the Employment Equality Acts 1998 to 2011 and is as follows:

-- (a) Total or partial absence of a person's bodily or mental functions, including the absence of a part of the person's body, - (b) Body organisms causing or likely to cause chronic disease or illness - (c) Malfunction, malformation, or disfigurement of a part of a person's body, - (d) Condition of malfunction that results in a person learning differently, - (e) Condition, illness or disease which affects a person's thought processes, perception of reality emotions or judgement or which results in disturbed behaviour.
+- A the total or partial absence of a person's bodily or mental functions, including the absence of a part of the person's body. - B the presence in the body of organisms causing or likely to cause chronic disease or illness. - C the malfunction, malformation, or disfigurement of a part of a person's body.

-and shall be taken to include a disability which exists at present, or which previously existed but no longer exists, or which may exist in the future or which is imputed to a person:
+- a condition of malfunction that results in a person learning differently from another person. - E a condition, illness or disease which affects a person's thought processes, perception of reality, emotions or judgement or which results in disturbed behaviour.

-Examples of different types of disability
+This shall be taken to include a disability which exists at present, or which previously existed but no longer exists, or which may exist in the future or which is imputed to a person.

-include mobility, visual, auditory, speech, dexterity, mental psychiatric illness and learning difficulties.
+Examples of different types of disability include mobility, visual, auditory, speech, dexterity, mental or psychiatric illness and learning difficulties.
 Whilst some forms of disability can be obvious, others are not readily apparent.
 The same disability can vary and can affect people differently.